jrenne/Codes_BLR/README.txt

 Estimation data are in the US_data_matlab.xlsx file ("Data" folder).

 The output gap is log GDP minus log potential GDP (extracted from the FRED database, tickers GDPC1 and GDPPOT).
-Real consumption is from the Bureau of Economic Analysis.
+Real consumption of all goods and services is from the Bureau of Economic Analysis.
 Population is from FRED.
-CPI inflation is from the Bureau of Labor Statistics Nominal (YIELDX) and real (TIPSX) interest rates are from the updated Gürkaynak, Sack, and Wright (2007).
+CPI all items inflation is from the Bureau of Labor Statistics Nominal (YIELDX) and real (TIPSX) interest rates are from the updated Gürkaynak, Sack, and Wright (2007).
+Backcasted real (REALRX) interest rates are from Jan Groen and Menno Middeldorp (2013, Federal Reserve Bank of New York).
+The perceived target rate of inflation (PTR) and the expected federal funds rate in the long run (RTR) are from the FRB-US model of the Federal Reserve Board.
-Survey of Professional Forecasters (SPF) data (mean of forecasts) are from the Federal Reserve Bank of Philadelphia for average inflation over the next ten years (CPI10), the average 10-year treasury bond rate (BOND10), and the average 3-month treasury bill rate (BILL10).
+Survey of Professional Forecasters (SPF) data (mean of forecasts) are from the Federal Reserve Bank of Philadelphia for average inflation over the next ten years (CPI10), and the average 3-month treasury bill rate (BILL10).

 ------ Outputs: